Private Lessons/Coaching - Voice, Acting, Piano General & College Audition Prep

 Updates:

-Shafer was happy to perform in Water Tower Theatre’s concert version of ‘Phantom,’ and took the opportunity to join Actor’s Equity Association.
-His band, The Collateral, released a new single “Stay” on Spotify and all music platforms!
+Shafer played John the Baptist in last year’s Promise of Passover, making it a whole family adventure and was also happy to perform in Water Tower Theatre’s concert version of ‘Phantom,’ enabling him to join Actor’s Equity Association.
+His band, The Collateral, released a new single “Stay” on Spotify and all music platforms.
 This one is upbeat pop/rock and they are getting a great response.
 Check it out!
 The band has also signed with Gold Sounds Nashville to represent them for licensing for film/TV/radio, etc. Shafer has also been picked up to work with a licensing company as a solo creator.
-He continues to teach piano and voice, playing solo gigs including The Library Bar in the historic Melrose Hotel in Dallas, and writing, producing, and providing instrumental and vocal tracks for other artists and companies.
+He continues to teach piano and voice, playing solo gigs including The Library Bar in the historic Melrose Hotel in Dallas, and Amore Italian in The Colony, among others, and writing, producing, and providing instrumental and vocal tracks for other artists and companies.
 He is happy to consult with you on any recording projects.

 Our popular Retro Christmas Spectacular, is on hiatus this year due to obligations to other projects.
 It has been a great success and continues to be a treasured tradition.
 A heartwarming, toe-tapping, funny and touching variety show in the spirit of your favorite Christmas specials from the “Golden Age” of television.
 Think Bing Crosby, Andy Williams, Carol Burnett and more.